LBS-UFMG/bioinformatics-webtool-guideline/README.md

 **Does the website meet the requirements?** Yes.

 **Why?** On the home page, they provide a link to the individual page of an example entry.
-They display the most recent entries included in the database or link to the editors' chosen "molecule of the month."
+They display the most recent entries included in the database or link to the editors' chosen "molecule of the month".

+Users can also click on the numerical value next to the logo to list the most recent structures.

  <img src="data/08.png">